rabimba/TypeFighter/README.md

 ### A simple HTML5 game using Canvas.

 It will ideally let you test your typing speed or whatever you think of it as a game.
+You can see a working version of this code at www.rabimba.com/type

 ## Requirements